iProov/ios/WaterlooBank/Pods/iProov/README.md

 * `streamingError(String?)` - An error occurred with the video streaming process.
 Consult the error associated value for more information.
 * `encoderError(code: Int32?)` - An error occurred with the video encoder.
 Report the error code to iProov for further assistance.
-* `lightingModelError` - An error occurred with the lighting model.
+* `lightingModelError` - An error occurred with the lighting mode.
 This should be reported to iProov for further assistance.
 * `cameraError(String?)` - An error occurred with the camera.
 * `cameraPermissionDenied` - The user disallowed access to the camera when prompted.
 * `serverError(String?)` - A server-side error/token invalidation occurred.
 The associated string will contain further information about the error.